publiclab/mapknitter/README.md

 ==================

-#### Package manager: Npm and Yarn
+#### npm & Yarn

-You'll also need **yarn** which is available through NPM.
-To install npm, you can run:
+We use Yarn as our package manager, which is available through npm.

+To install npm:

   ```Bash
 $ sudo apt-get install npm
   ```

-However, on Ubuntu, you may need to also install the `nodejs-legacy` package, as due to a naming collision, some versions of Ubuntu already have an unrelated package called `node`.
+*on Ubuntu*, you may need to also install the `nodejs-legacy` package, as due to a naming collision, some versions of Ubuntu already have an unrelated package called `node`.
 To do this, run:

   ```Bash
 $ sudo apt-get install nodejs-legacy
   ```

-Once NPM is installed, you should be able to run:
+Once npm is installed, you should be able to run:

 ```Bash
 $ sudo npm install -g yarn
 ```